-8. Maintain ECEAP Slots - For the 2011-13 biennium, the Legislature provided \$2.256 million from the Department of Early Learning's federal Child Care Development Fund (CCDF) appropriation on a one-time basis to add 165 Early Childhood Education and Assistance Program (ECEAP) slots.
-General Fund-State funding is provided to maintain these slots.
+8. Maintain ECEAP Slots - For the 2011-13 biennium, the Legislature provided funding from the federal Child Care Development Fund (CCDF) appropriation on a one-time basis to add 165 Early Childhood Education and Assistance Program (ECEAP) slots.
+General Fund-State funding is provided to maintain these slots on an ongoing basis.

-9. FTE authority - The Department is given ongoing FTE authority for five additional Quality Control Specialists for child care payment audits.
+9. FTE Authority - The Department is given ongoing FTE authority for five additional Quality Control Specialists for child care payment audits.
 Additionally, FTE authority is provided on a one-time basis for one FTE as a Special Assistant to the Director for work on the Race to the Top grant; two FTE for Home Visiting Services; one FTE for Strengthening Families Washington; and one FTE for a Grants Management Specialist.
-These FTEs will be funded out of federal grants received by the Department, except for \$10,000 of the General Fund-State appropriation that is provided for the Special Assistant and \$10,000 of the General Fund-State appropriation that is provided for the Specialist.
+These FTEs will be funded out of CCDF and other federal grants received by the Department.